Background

 In accordance to the ANS standard, contribution from U239 and Np239 has been credited in DECANS using the following expressions:

 R is the conversion factor.
-It represents the number of U
+It represents the number of U239

 A final decay heat as generated by DECANS is shown below.
 The curve can then be exported to MS EXCEL using the export function.